[UPDATED: please scroll]

 Youm7 strikes again, quoting SkyNewsArabia on the “60 martyrs from the [Egyptian] security forces” with this image:

-It happens that this image is from a piece listing the “30 Most Powerful Private Security Companies in the World” dated 11 Jan 2014.
-The image, ill-sourced back to a Russian website, is associated with a PMC named the Northbridge Services Group.
+It happens that this image is from a piece listing the “30 Most Powerful Private Security Companies in the World” from 11 Jan 2014.
+The image, ill-sourced back to a Russian website, relates to a PMC named the Northbridge Services Group.

 It is also Masrawy’s turn to go through a swift verification process.
 They posted this tweet and the piece with it:

-So, the image from the tweet is not really one from today’s attack, although I could not find much on it:
+So, the image from the tweet is not really one from today’s attack.
+This remains unclear, however, since I could not find much on it:

-The image Masrawy used in the news piece and which bears a caption along the lines of “Security services impose curfew in Sheikh Zuweid” is from 2013 (at least, as seen at this Iranian online outlet):
+The image Masrawy used in the piece bears a caption along the lines of “Security services impose curfew in Sheikh Zuweid”.
+Actually, it is from 2013 (at least, as seen at this Iranian online outlet):

 Elsewhere in Egypt today